mongodb-partners/Firebase-extension-MongoDB-Atlas/POSTINSTALL.md

 # See it in action

-You can test your Extension from the deployed Cloud Function Trigger by navgating to the Cloud Function -> Deployed service name -> Triggers.
+The extension will deploy a cloud function as backend deployed to perform findOne, insterOne and vectorSearch on MongoDB Atlas.

 # Using the extension

 To use this extesnion you need to import the trigger/https endpoint to your Application Logic.
+To use find one user /findOne at the end of the trigger To use insert one user /insertOne at the end of the trigger To use Atlas VectorSearch user /vectorSearch at the end of the trigger

 To learn more about HTTP functions, visit the [functions documentation](https://firebase.google.com/docs/functions/http-events).